globaleaks/whistleblowing-software/documentation/user/Common.rst

 .. image:: ../images/user/login.png

-Access the User Preferences
+Access the user preferences
 ---------------------------
 After login Users could access their preferences by clicking the ``Preferences`` link present in the login status bar.

 .. image:: ../images/user/preferences.png

-Change Your Password
+Change your password
 --------------------
 Users could change their own password by accessing the ``Password`` tab present in the ``Preferences`` page.

 .. image:: ../images/user/password.png

-Reset Your Password
+Reset your password
 -------------------
 Users could requests a password reset via the ``/#/login`` page by clicking the ``Forgot password?`` button.